 So let’s remedy the situation, shall we?

-If you’re wondering how to write a good About page, you can start by asking the right questions.
+If you’re wondering how to make the perfect about page, you can start by asking the right questions.

 Interesting questions are tools that pull out interesting facts and anecdotes.
 For example, here is a question that I use to break the ice at Mastermind dinners: “What is one professional accomplishment and one personal accomplishment you’re proud of that you rarely talk about?”

-You wouldn’t believe what the stories that a single question can unlock.
+You wouldn’t believe what stories a single question can unlock.
 For example, I learned that Brandon Bruce, the COO of Cirrus Insight, finished a 350-mile cycling race across Death Valley.
 Fatigue hit him so hard toward the end that he started to hallucinate.
-Good thing his brother was providing support, and they had walkie talkies.
+Good thing his brother was providing support, and they had walkie-talkies.

 Amazing stories like that typically don’t come out at dinner parties without a little coaxing.